prajunbudathoki/Deep_learning/MLP/Mlp.md

 - **ReLU (Rectified Linear Unit)**: Helps introduce non-linearity and handles complex data.
 - **Sigmoid** and **Tanh**: Other popular activation functions that help in decision-making.

+In summary, MLP is a powerful tool for solving more complex tasks like classification, regression, and even recognizing images.